 What’s the role of an emeritus trustee?

 - Governing boards should develop a policy for all honorary board designations, including specific criteria for selection as a trustee emeritus.
-Distinguished service should be defined by: a former trustee’s active participation and engagement when serving as a full member of the board for a period that extended for more than one complete term; consistent philanthropic support; and demonstrated interest in the institution;
+Distinguished service should be defined by a former trustee’s active participation over multiple terms, consistent philanthropic support, and demonstrated interest in the institution.